 -

-All ground and river transport within Brazil is included, from arrival to departure.
+All ground and river transportation within Brazil is included, from arrival to departure.

-This includes overland vehicles, support 4×4s, pack animals, and river crossings where needed.
+This includes overland vehicles, support 4×4s, pack animals, river crossings, and the occasional rough road deep in the interior.

 -

-Each Expedition is led by Elisa and I, supported by a core team of drivers, guides, and local specialists—including horsemen, boatmen, cooks, and others as needed.
+Each Expedition is led by Elisa and I, supported by drivers, guides, horsemen, boatmen, and local specialists from across the range.

 We provide all group and expedition gear, including camping equipment, kitchen setup, water filtration, and safety systems.

-You’re welcome to bring your own gear if you prefer—especially items you’re used to using on the trail.
+You’re welcome to bring your own gear if you prefer, especially items you already know and trust on the trail.

 -